 When creating a schedule, most managers start at the beginning of the week and work their way to the end.

 This method isn’t bad in itself, but it can make it hard to ensure that your most skilled employees are available when they need to be (i.e., for the busiest shifts).

 Instead of working from the beginning of the week to the end of the week, schedule your busiest days first.

-We all know when our busiest times are so make note of that on your working copy of the schedule.
+You know when your busiest times are, so make note of that on your working copy of the schedule.